Comcast/snowdrift/README.md

 In a firewall heavy environment, being able to test and validate your firewall rules is essential.

-This utility aims to automate that by having "rules files" which this script then procesess and will SSH into each machine and try connecting to the target host.
+This utility aims to automate that by having "rules files" which this script then procesess and will SSH into each machine and try connecting to the target host on the specified port.

 By writing and saving rules file, you now have **unit test-like ability for testing firewall changes**.
 After changes are made, you can use this script to **verify correctness of firewall operation**, as opposed